 Keep in mind that Travel Protection Plans apply when a person dies away from home while traveling for a short period of time.
-This type of plan is an excellent option for vacationers, business travelers, or for those who live away from their permanent residence on a temporary basis.
-In situations where a body needs to be transported to an area that is not the permanent residence, a Travel Plan likely will not be an option.
+This type of plan is an excellent option for vacationers, business travelers, or for those who live away from their permanent residence temporarily.
+In situations where a body needs to be transported to an area that is not a permanent residence, a Travel Plan likely will not be an option.
 In these cases, you will need the help of a funeral home at each end of the trip.

-There are companies that specialize in offering transportation services for those who would like to be buried away from their permanent residence.
-These travel companies generally require that you engage the service of a funeral home in both the city where the death occurred and the city where you would like to have the person buried.
+Some companies specialize in offering transportation services for those who would like to be buried away from their permanent residence.
+These companies generally require that you engage the funeral home services in both the city where the death occurs and the city where you would like to have the person buried.

 When You Need To Use Your Plan

-Should your survivors or travel companions need to activate your Travel Plan, it is critical that they contact the travel protection plan provider first.
+Should your survivors or travel companions need to activate your Travel Plan, they must first contact the travel protection plan provider.
 Your ID card will include information on who to call.